kasderooi/ft_printf/README.md

 # ft_printf

+This is the third codam project I did.
-In this project I build a simplified version of the well know function ***printf*** It's the third project I did at codam
+In this project I build a simplified version of the well know function ***printf***

 ## Project description